 What's better when considering inkjet vs laser printers?
 It's the most basic and most essential question in printer shopping, but what really is the difference?
-If you're shopping for the best printer for you, you've probably wondered what the differences are between top inkjet models and the best laser printers.
+If you're shopping for a printer, you've probably wondered what the differences are between the two technologies, and the top models in either category.
 Although both print technologies have their place in homes and offices, there's a good chance that one will be better at meeting your needs than the other.

 The basic distinctions here boil down to how each technology actually prints.
 This, in turn, has an impact on what a printer will do well, how expensive it is to print documents and photos, and how much you'll pay upfront.

 - Inkjet or laser, these are the best printers we've reviewed

 - The best photo printers offer excellent picture printing at home

 - Who makes the best All-in-One?
 Epson vs Canon vs HP printers